Google

 3. Finally, when the invention is a success, "It works, it doesn't cost too much, and I thought of it first!"

-But maybe we should hold off on judging Detroit until the new designs of U.S. hybrid cars such as the Mercury Mariner and the Ford Escape (Ford Escape licenses Toyota hybrid technology) hit the market and can be compared to the Toyota Prius.
-There are some good reports on them.
+But maybe we should hold off on judging Detroit until the new designs of U.S. hybrid cars hit the market and can be compared to the Toyota Prius.
+There are some good reports on the U.S. hybrids

 American People and the Hybrid Car

 The American people have gotten the message alright.
-There are long waiting lines for the Toyota Prius and for other hybrids largely of foreign make.
+Until the recession dampened the demand, there were long waiting lines for the Toyota Prius and for other hybrids largely of foreign make.
 Design Improvements are coming thick and fast and prices appear to be holding or are only slightly higher than comparable non-hybrids.
-(A nice low-priced hybrid car appears to be the Honda Civic).

-In summer of 2006, I read an article noting that 30% of Americans would consider buying a hybrid car.
+In summer of 2006, an article noted that 30% of Americans would consider buying a hybrid car.
 In 2005, that figure was 3%.
 A ten-fold increase in one year!

 Additionally, there are some tax breaks to be considered when a person is looking at possibly buying a hybrid car.